mazilahma/Module3CourseProject/README.md

 run.analysis() # invoke the actual function
 ```

 Note: Please ensure the script file run_analysis.R resides in the current working directory.
-If it does not, you can use SETWD() command to set your current working directory.
+If it does not, you can use *setwd()* command to set your current working directory.